Madhanprasath-D/Madhanprasath-D/README.md

 # 👋 Hi, I'm Madhanprasath!

 Welcome to my GitHub profile!
-I'm passionate about computer science and design, with a focus on deep learning, GANs, and machine learning.
+I'm passionate about computer science and design, with a focus on deep learning, machine learning and web development.

 ## 👀 I'm interested in...